 Circle: I use a circle in the margin beside my prayer requests.
 An empty circle represents an unmet need.
 I love nothing more than going back and putting a check mark through that circle when God answers.
 I write the date and how He answered.
 I don’t record all of my concerns and needs because, really?
 I could fill volumes.
 I speak most of those prayers and park them in my heart.
 But there are times and there are needs that overwhelm me and it’s those that I often record.

-Keeping a journal has served several purposes for me:
+Keeping a Bible journal has served several purposes for me:

-- It helps me remember.
 We think we’ll never forget the things God does and teaches.
 But months and years cloud our thinking and I’m sure without my journals, many of the details would be lost.
-Some of the little love notes He gives in the mundane of life would be forgotten.
-Journaling captures it forever.
+Some of the little love notes God gives in the mundane of life and the deep lessons he teaches would be forgotten.

-- It helps me get emotion out of my system.
-I had lost my best friend, the one I usually talked things out with.
-I couldn’t dump this emotion on friends and I needed to process the fear and sadness and angst to parent my children.
+My grief was way too much to dump on my family or friends, as amazing as they were in my loss.
+But I needed to process the fear, sadness and angst to parent my children.
+Enter my journal.
 Every morning as I got away for Bible time, I poured out my emotion on paper.
-Instead of going to friends, I went to God.
-It didn’t keep all emotion from our home, but it provided an outlet.
-I could lay it every day before a safe God.
+I took my questions and emotions and fear to God.
+It didn’t keep all emotion from our home, but it provided me an outlet to lay it before God first.

-- It helps me remember special verses.
-I’m an underliner.
-My Bible is full of verses that I’ve underlined and words that I’ve circled.
-And if I’m claiming the promise in that verse, I’ll mark my name and date next to the verse.
+If I’m claiming the promise in that verse, I’ll mark my name and date next to the verse.
 But I also like to put the promises God gives me in my journal.
-I can write the verse and write out my prayer for that verse.
+I can write the verse and pray the scripture over my circumstances and family and then go back later to see how and when God fulfilled that promise.

-I haven’t always been a journaling girl, but I’m convinced.
-I see the benefits and I want to capture what God is doing in me and around me.
+I haven’t always been a journaling girl, but I’m forever convinced.
+I see the benefits of Bible journaling and I want to capture what God is doing in me and around me.
 I don’t use special pens or expensive journals.
-I write in a spiral notebook and when one is filled, I note the beginning and ending dates on the cover, shelve it and pull out a new one.
+I usually write in a spiral notebook and when one is filled, I note the beginning and ending dates on the cover, shelve it and pull out a new one.

 Do you keep a journal?
 Have you been wanting to start?
 Like that keepsake box of corsages and letters from your husband, journals are a forever record of God’s faithfulness and love to you.